 Regular school attendance is required by Ohio Law and is a key factor for student success in school.
 House Bill 410, of the Ohio Legislature, mandates that students attend school every day that school is in session.
 It is important to establish good attendance patterns early in a child's school experience.
 Custodial parents/guardians will be notified when a student incurs either of the following:

-Excessive Absences
+Excessive Absences Habitual Truancy

-38 or more hours in any month (Excused & Unexcused) 65 or more hours in a year (Excused & Unexcused)
+38 or more hours in any month (Excused & Unexcused) 30 or more consecutive hours (Unexcused ONLY) 65 or more hours in a year (Excused & Unexcused) 42 or more hours in any month (Unexcused ONLY)